Baker Collins & Co. | Commercial Lending logo

 The company offers four primary loan products: Rental loans for growing rental portfolios, Rehab "Fix & Flip" loans with interest-only options, New Construction loans with interest-only structures, and Multi-Family loans for scaling multi-family portfolio businesses.
 All loans appear to be designed specifically for real estate investors rather than owner-occupants, with flexible terms tailored to project-based needs rather than traditional mortgage lending criteria.

-Baker Collins differentiates itself through experience-backed expertise, documented case studies across all three major loan categories, and client testimonials emphasizing quick closes, responsive service, and competitive rates.
+Baker Collins differentiates itself through experience-backed experience context, documented case studies across all three major loan categories, and client testimonials emphasizing quick closes, responsive service, and rate claims to verify.
 They position themselves as a preferred funding partner for real estate professionals and have developed relationships with realtors as referral partners.
 The company provides educational resources including a free guide for realtors working with investors.

 As a private money lender, Baker Collins & Co. serves a niche market of active real estate investors who need non-traditional financing.
 However, prospective borrowers should understand that private money lending typically carries higher interest rates and fees than conventional mortgages, shorter loan terms, and stricter underwriting focused on property value and exit strategy rather than credit scores.
 The website lacks specific rate information, terms, or APR details, making detailed cost comparison difficult for borrowers.